 Graduate Student Research Funding at the Stanford King Center on Global Development supports faculty-supervised Stanford doctoral student research activities, particularly field-based work on global poverty and economic development in middle- and low-income countries.
+Stanford students working on projects without a field-based component but otherwise topically relevant, including historical work, may also apply.

 - Submission of a 100-word abstract of the proposed research, a short bio and photograph of the recipient to be used on the center website and to inform donors.